zmughal/POPFile/macosx/Readme-SnowLeopard.txt

 Install POPFile

-  Open 'POPFile-x.x.x.pkg' and follow the wizard.
+  Open 'POPFile-x.x.x-sl.pkg' and follow the wizard.

 Start to use POPFile